Overfill Prevention Options for New Hampshire Storage Tanks

 Pressure decay testing

 Technicians that perform the OPD tests must have a vapor recovery certification when testing gasoline tanks.
-They should be ICC VT, VI or manufacture certified for the Phase I equipment that they are taking out.
-They should use torque wrenches when replacing fittings to ensure they are tightened to meet the manufacturer’s specification.
+They should be ICC VT, VI, or manufacture certified for the Phase I equipment that they are taking out.
+They should use torque wrenches when replacing fittings to ensure they are tightened to meet the manufacturer’s specifications.

 An example tank chart that shows gallons/inch for 4 different tank sizes.
 Click here to download a PDF of this tank chart.